University of Wisconsin Stout | Wisconsin's Polytechnic University

 Get Your Hands on Your Future

-Fear of losing benefits is a common concern for people with disabilities who want to work.
+Losing Social Security benefits is a common concern for people with disabilities who want to work.
 SVRI’s Work Incentive Benefits Specialists explain the effect that working will have on an individual’s benefits and dispel some of the myths about working while receiving benefits.

 The individual and work incentive benefits specialist meet to discuss the individual's current benefits, anticipated earnings, and specific questions from the individual.
 The work incentive benefits specialist can travel to the individuals' local area for meetings or conduct the intake over the phone if preferred.